 Field survey indicated there is no habitat for Piping Plover within the Study Area on the north side of the channel, as the area above the high tide zone in the vicinity of the bridge is rip rap.
 The beach to the southeast of the bridge has a steep gradient rising up landward from the high tide line.
 The dune habitat in the vicinity of the bridge has been subject to erosion during extreme storm events.
 Southwest of the bridge, the beach widens out and the gradient is less steep as dunes transition to high beach, then middle, and low beach habitats.
 From the beach habitats, it succeeds to intertidal sandflats, then the subtidal habitat of Hampton Harbor.
 Intertidal areas in the Study Area may serve as forage areas for Piping Plovers.
 The upper beach, or supralittoral zone, is generally used by Piping Plovers for foraging, and in some cases, for nesting.
-The Study Area does not fall within designated Critical Habitat for the Atlantic Coast breeding population of Piping Plover, nor does it fall within designated Critical Habitat for Roseate Tern or Red Knot (https://ecos.fws.gov/ecp/report/table/critical-habitat.html, May 13, 2020).
+The Study Area does not fall within designated Critical Habitat for Roseate Tern or Red Knot (https://ecos.fws.gov/ecp/report/table/critical-habitat.html, May 13, 2020).